Puffin: Hunting

 Puffins are hunted for eggs, feathers, and meat.
 Atlantic puffin populations drastically declined due to habitat destruction and exploitation during the 19th century and early 20th century.
 They continue to be hunted in Iceland and the Faroe Islands.

 The Blasket Islands off the Irish coast of County Kerry saw a serious decline due to harvesting.
 Until the islands were abandoned in 1953, the islanders often lived just above starvation level.
 As a result, the puffins were hunted in large numbers for food.

 The Atlantic puffin forms part of the national diet in Iceland, where the species does not have legal protection.
 Puffins are hunted by a technique called "sky fishing", which involves catching the puffins in a large net as they dive into the sea.
 Their meat is commonly featured on hotel menus.
 The fresh heart of a puffin is eaten raw as a traditional Icelandic delicacy.
 On the small Icelandic island of Grimsey as many as 200 puffins can be caught in a single morning.

 Related places and products

 The name of the English island Lundy is believed to come from the old Norse word for "puffin island" (Lundey), although an alternative explanation has been suggested with Lund referring to a copse, or wooded area.

 The Atlantic puffin is the provincial bird of the Canadian province of Newfoundland and Labrador.

+The Ubuntu 25.04 Linux distribution, released on 17 April 2025 by Canonical Ltd, was named "Plucky Puffin", following its tradition of naming Ubuntu versions with alliterative animal names.